dy1z/docs/content/docs/development/assets.md

 ## Global assets

 Additionally, you can also define a global email assets folder that will be copied to the build directory.
-The Starter sets it to the `src/assets/images` folder by default:
+The Starter sets it to the `src/assets/images` directory:

 ```js
 // config.js